Riumin/espresso-matrix/_posts/2019-12-22-statistics-in-practice-a-good-beginning-for-gradient-descent-wins-half.md

 Please check [analytic chart for dataset 1](https://riumin.net/assets/uploads/dataset1.htm) and [analytic chart for dataset 2](https://riumin.net/assets/uploads/dataset2.htm) for detailed chart of distribution and further analysis.

-# Learning rate seems to make the most difference to accuracy
+# Learning rate  makes the most difference to accuracy as for stochastic gradient descent.

 To figure out what effect the accuracy most, here are three hypothesis for the dataset 1 as well as the stochastic gradient descent approach.